Oxygen sensor: Automotive applications

 Tampering with or modifying the signal that the oxygen sensor sends to the engine computer can be detrimental to emissions control and can even damage the vehicle.
 When the engine is under low-load conditions (such as when accelerating very gently or maintaining a constant speed), it is operating in "closed-loop mode".
-This refers to a feedback loop between the ECU and the oxygen sensor(s) in which the ECU adjusts the quantity of fuel and expects to see a resulting change in the response of the oxygen sensor.
+This refers to a feedback loop between the ECU and the oxygen sensor(s), in which the ECU adjusts the amount of fuel and expects to see a resulting change in the oxygen sensor's response.
 This loop forces the engine to operate both slightly lean and slightly rich on successive loops, as it attempts to maintain a mostly stoichiometric ratio on average.
-If modifications cause the engine to run moderately lean, there will be a slight increase in fuel efficiency, sometimes at the expense of increased NO_{x} emissions, much higher exhaust gas temperatures, and sometimes a slight increase in power that can quickly turn into misfires and a drastic loss of power, as well as potential engine and catalytic-converter (due to the misfires) damage, at ultra-lean air–fuel ratios.
-If modifications cause the engine to run rich, then there will be a slight increase in power to a point (after which the engine starts flooding from too much unburned fuel), but at the cost of decreased fuel efficiency, and an increase in unburned hydrocarbons in the exhaust, which causes overheating of the catalytic converter.
+Suppose modifications cause the engine to run moderately lean.
+In that case, there will be a slight increase in fuel efficiency, sometimes at the expense of increased NO_{x} emissions, much higher exhaust gas temperatures, and sometimes a slight increase in power that can quickly turn into misfires and a drastic loss of power, as well as potential engine and catalytic-converter (due to the misfires) damage, at ultra-lean air–fuel ratios.
+Suppose modifications cause the engine to run rich.
+In that case, there will be a slight increase in power up to a point (after which the engine starts flooding from too much unburned fuel), at the cost of decreased fuel efficiency and increased unburned hydrocarbons in the exhaust, which can cause overheating of the catalytic converter.
 Prolonged operation at rich mixtures can cause catastrophic failure of the catalytic converter (see backfire).
-The ECU also controls the spark engine timing along with the fuel-injector pulse width, so modifications that cause the engine to operate either too lean or too rich may result in inefficient fuel consumption whenever fuel is ignited too soon or too late in the combustion cycle.
+The ECU also controls the spark engine timing and the fuel-injector pulse width, so modifications that cause the engine to operate either too lean or too rich may result in inefficient fuel consumption when the fuel is ignited too soon or too late in the combustion cycle.

 When an internal combustion engine is under high load (e.g. wide open throttle), the output of the oxygen sensor is ignored, and the ECU automatically enriches the mixture to protect the engine, as misfires under load are much more likely to cause damage.
 This is referred to as an engine running in "open-loop mode".
 Any changes in the sensor output will be ignored in this state.
-In many cars (with the exception of some turbocharged models), inputs from the air flow meter are also ignored, as they might otherwise lower engine performance due to the mixture being too rich or too lean, and increase the risk of engine damage due to detonation if the mixture is too lean.
+In many cars (except for some turbocharged models), inputs from the air flow meter are also ignored, as they might otherwise lower engine performance due to the mixture being too rich or too lean, and increase the risk of engine damage due to detonation if the mixture is too lean.